-Lindsey Graham Ensures Mueller Investigation Will Complete
+Lindsey Graham Ensures Mueller Investigation Will Be Completed Without Interference

 He reaffirmed that the Republican leadership in the House and Senate are committed to making sure the Mueller investigation runs its course before getting in a slight dig at the Democrat leadership.
 “I wish I had some Democrats concerned about Strzok… and Paige and Bruce Ohr,” he said.
 “That’s going to be done later…” Early in the interview, he had also expressed disappointment in the Democratic handling of the Clinton email “corruption.”

-The interview began with brief talk about the impact of Hurricane Florence on Graham’s home state and ended with a discussion the fate of U.S. dependents in North Korea.
+The interview began with a brief talk about the impact of Hurricane Florence on Graham’s home state and ended with a discussion of the fate of U.S. dependents in North Korea.
 Face The Nation airs Sunday mornings on CBS.